Posted on

 Measuring Influencer Alignment

 Influencer alignment is crucial for ensuring a brand's message is delivered authentically and resonates with the right audience.
-Marketing teams need to find those whose values, aesthetics, and goals align with their brand.
-This requires quantitative and qualitative analysis of an influencer's content, tone, and audience demographics.
+Marketing teams need to check that the content created by an influencer left a good impression.

 Advanced Metrics: Share of Voice Data